DanielYankiver/DanielYankiver/README.md

 <br/>

-Creative software engineer with a background in filmmaking.
+<div>"Creative software engineer with a background in filmmaking.
 I build applications that incorporate frontend and backend development with robust UI.
-I use efficient code to solve real-world problems.
+I use efficient code to solve real-world problems."<div/>

 ### Skills: Languages, Frameworks, Libraries & Tools